Category-Adaptive Cross-Modal Semantic Refinement and Transfer for Open-Vocabulary Multi-Label Recognition: Method

 where $\mathbf{x} \in \mathcal{X}$ donates the input image, $\Phi_{\text{I}}$ is the vision encoder, $\mathcal{F}_\text{p} \in \mathbb{R}^{P\times D}$ denotes the patch features, $f_\text{G}\in\mathbb{R}^D$ denotes the global feature derived from the $\texttt{[CLS]}$ token, and $D$ is the feature dimension of ViT.

 The vision encoder is initialized from a vision-language pretraining model (i.e., CLIP \cite{clip}) and is fine-tuned during training.
 However, fine-tuning can cause the vision encoder to overfit the training data, thereby losing its ability to generalize to unseen categories.
 To address this, we adopt knowledge distillation during training to enhance the generalization capability of the vision encoder \cite{ov-od-iclr22, ov-od-cvpr22-3}.
-The key to this process is maintaining alignment between the global image feature extracted by the vision encoder $\Phi_{\text{I}}$ and that from the original VLP, formulated as where $f_\text{G}^\text{CLIP}$ is the global image feature produced by the original pre-trained CLIP vision encoder.
+The key to this process is maintaining alignment between the global image feature extracted by the vision encoder $\Phi_{\text{I}}$ and that from the original VLP, formulated as